Dr Bryan Mabee, BA, MA (Manitoba), PhD (Aberystwyth)

 International Historical and Political Sociology (social theory and war; dynamics of militarism)

 History and Theory of War (changing character of war; war and state theory; war and society)

 Security Privatization and Globalization (history and dynamics of ‘private’ violence; piracy and privateering; political economy of security and war)

 US Foreign Policy (domestic institutions and contexts; political development; US power and geopolitics)

-Co-editor with Alejandro Colás, Mercenaries, Pirates, Bandits and Empires: Private Violence in Historical Context, London/New York: Hurst/Columbia University Press, 2010.
+Co-editor with Alejandro Colás, Mercenaries, Pirates, Bandits and Empires: Private Violence in Historical Context, London/New York: Hurst/Oxford University Press, 2010.